-Two hardware based cryptographic offload solutions are available for the iSeries.
-One is the IBM 2058 Cryptographic Accelerator (FC 4805) and the other is the IBM 4758 Cryptographic Coprocessor (FC 4801).
-Both of these offload portions of cryptographic processing from the host CPU.
+Three hardware based cryptographic offload solutions are available for the iSeries.
+They are IBM 4764 Cryptography Coprocessor (FC 4806), IBM 2058 Cryptographic Accelerator (FC 4805), and IBM 4758 Cryptographic Coprocessor (FC 4801).
+All of these offload portions of cryptographic processing from the host CPU.
 The host CPU issues requests to the accelerator/coprocessor hardware.
 The hardware then executes the cryptographic function and returns the results to the host CPU.
 Because these hardware based solutions handle selected compute-intensive functions, the host CPU is available to support other system activity.
 SSL network communications can use these options to dramatically offload cryptographic processing related to establishing an SSL session.